Meghan McCain Jokes About Getting Fired From ‘The View’ After Seeing Her Face On A New Mug

-Meghan McCain of ABC’s The View joked about her fears of being fired after the show debuted some cute new mugs with each cast member’s face on it during the October 8 episode of the daytime talk and entertainment series.
+Meghan McCain of ABC’s The View joked about her fears of being fired after the show debuted some cute new mugs with each cast member’s face on it during the October 8 episode of the daytime talk and entertainment show.

-The hosts, which included Whoopi Goldberg, Meghan, Joy Behar, and Abby Huntsman, took their place around the show’s infamous Hot Topics table and were admiring the new coffee mugs placed directly in front of them, which were adorned with their faces.
-Panelist Sunny Hostin was not featured on the aforementioned episode of the series.
+The hosts, which include Whoopi Goldberg, Meghan, Joy Behar, and Abby Huntsman, took their place around the show’s infamous Hot Topics table and were admiring the new coffee mugs placed directly in front of them, which were adorned with their faces.
+Panelist Sunny Hostin was not featured on this particular episode of the series.

-Joy and Abby seemed amused with their new mugs, which showed Whoopi holding the door open to a that Abby was riding in with Sunny.
-Meghan was on the other side of a cab, holding a cactus and Joy was seen cradling her beloved dog, Bernie.
+Joy and Abby seemed amused with their new mugs, which showed Whoopi holding a taxi door open.
+Abby was riding in the cab with Sunny, while Meghan was on the other side of the car, holding a cactus.
+Joy was seen cradling her beloved dog, Bernie.

 “I’m superstitious about this,” said Meghan to her co-hosts of the new drinkware.
 “Because any time you put someone’s face on a mug, someone gets fired.”

-Brian Teta, the show’s executive producer tried to ease her fears, remarking, “Whoopi and Joy have been featured on many, many mugs and they’re still here.”
+Brian Teta, the show’s executive producer, tried to ease her fears, remarking, “Whoopi and Joy have been featured on many, many mugs and they’re still here.”

 “But I haven’t and Abby hasn’t,” exclaimed Meghan.